arp242/goatcounter/docs/rationale.markdown

 tl;dr ("elevator pitch"):

-> GoatCounter aims to give meaningful privacy-friendly analytics for business
+> GoatCounter aims to give meaningful privacy-friendly web analytics for
-> purposes, while still staying usable for non-technical users to use on
+> business purposes, while still staying usable for non-technical users to use
-> personal websites.
+> on personal websites.
 The choices that currently exist are between freely
 > hosted but with problematic privacy (Google Analytics), hosting your own
-> complex software or paying $19/month (Matomo), or extremely simplistic
+> complex software or paying $19/month (Matomo), or extremely simplistic "vanity
-> "vanity statistics" (Fathom).
+> statistics" (Fathom).
 >
 > GoatCounter attempts to strike a good balance between various interests.
 > Major features include a free hosted version so people can easily add